gesinger/debugvideo-com/docs/drm.md

 EME provides the APIs needed to allow a browser to decrypt encrypted video.
 But to do that, it needs to be properly configured.
 If you're using a custom player, they generally have easy options (or plugins with options) to configure EME, so all you need is to:

-1. List the different key systems that the content supports (e.g., Widevine and Playready)
+1. List the different key systems that the content supports (e.g., Widevine and PlayReady)
 2. For each key system, provide a license URL for retrieving a key

 The license is provided to the browser, which, under the surface, uses it with a CDM (content decryption module) to decrypt the content.